back search

 Weight Loss, Diabetes - MSc in Food Science & Nutrition

 Dragon fruit, also known as pitaya, is a tropical fruit that has gained popularity in recent years for its unique appearance and potential health benefits.
-While it is generally considered safe to consume during pregnancy, there are some potential risks and side effects to be aware of.
-In this article, we will explore the benefits and risks of consuming dragon fruit in pregnancy, including its nutritional value, potential effects on gestational diabetes, and any potential risks to fetal development.
+While it is generally considered safe to consume dragon fruit in pregnancy, there are some potential risks and side effects to be aware of.
+In this article, we will explore the benefits and side effects of dragon fruit during pregnancy, including its nutritional value, potential effects on gestational diabetes, and any potential risks to fetal development.

 What is dragon fruit?